 13.1 If a Party acts (or fails to act) in breach of Sections 2.4, 3.3 or 9.1, it shall forthwith, without any further action or formality being required, become liable to the other Party for an immediately due and payable penalty of EUR 25,000 for each such breach and for an additional penalty of EUR 10,000 for each day such breach continues, without prejudice to such other Party’s right to damages.

 In the preceding example, it is questionable if a breach of section 9.2 is also subject to the penalty of section 13.1.
 (It does not seem so, unless the breach would be a breach of section 9.1 as well.)
 The penalty clause does apply if sections 9.1 and 9.2 are modified as marked:

-9.2 [delete Notwithstanding Section 9.1, d]During the term of this Agreement and for a period of 18 months thereafter, Agent shall refrain from, directly or indirectly, acting as an agent or representative for or on behalf of or otherwise for the benefit of XXX, YYYY or ZZZ, or such other third party as Principal notifies Agent from time to time for this purpose.
+9.2 [delete: Notwithstanding Section 9.1, d]During the term of this Agreement and for a period of 18 months thereafter, Agent shall refrain from, directly or indirectly, acting as an agent or representative for or on behalf of or otherwise for the benefit of XXX, YYY or ZZZ, or such other third party as Principal notifies Agent from time to time for this purpose.

 Finally, a subtle difference may be the sense of equality of provisions conveyed by notwithstanding, whilst subject to unequivocally subordinates one clause to another, the notwithstanding does not necessarily imply that the referenced clause is overlapping or contradictory.